 POWER over Right and Wrong

 For many years the people of the United States have had the luxury of being able to think about what is “right” or what is “wrong” without upsetting too much the peace and prosperity of the nation as a whole.
-This is because the governmental structure of the United States has traditionally been one of limited, separated, and divided powers, leaving to the states the moral police power and to the federal government a limited role and function.
+This is because the governmental structure of the United States has traditionally been one of limited, separated, and divided powers, leaving to the states the moral police power and to the federal government a more limited role and function.
 Although people and their states differed over what was right and wrong, none could gain enough power to enforce those ideals on the rest of the nation.

 But those days are over.

-The temptation to impose a single moral point of view on their neighbors has become too great for the Federal Government and the People-at-large, and this CENTRAL POWER is being used in an attempt to establish “universal” moral goodness.
+The temptation to impose a single moral point of view on their neighbors has become too great for the People at large, and the CENTRAL POWER of this nation is being used in an attempt to establish “universal” moral goodness.
 BUT WE ARE NOT OF COMMON MORALITIES!

 To try to establish moral right and wrong through the federal government, as opposed to through state discretion, is to betray our unique American heritage of peaceful diversity and exchange it for the historical status quo of power struggle.
 This is exactly what the founding generation sought to avoid in forming a federalist system of government under the U.S. Constitution.
 If we submit to the present power struggle for moral domination at the federal level it WILL RESULT IN A LOSS OF LIBERTY and it WILL RESULT IN INCREASED SOCIAL DIVISION AND UNREST.
 If we persist in attempting to force each other to do “Good” by force of federal law, WE WILL ALL PAY A TERRIBLE PRICE.

 Let us not leave the Garden of Eden and run forlorn into Jurassic Park.